swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

 Thrown errors are not enforced to be `Codable`, however a distributed actor system may detect that an error is Codable at runtime, and attempt to transfer it back entirely.
-For throws of non-Codable types, systems should attempt some form of best effrot description of the error, while keeping in mind privacy of error descriptions.
+For throws of non-Codable types, systems should attempt some form of best-effort description of the error, while keeping in mind privacy of error descriptions.
 I.e. errors should never be sent back to the caller by just getting their description, as that may leak sensitive information from the server system.
-A recommended approach here is to send back the type of the thrown errorr and throwing some generic `NotCodableError("\(type(of: error))")` or similar.
+A recommended approach here is to send back the type of the thrown error and throwing some generic `NotCodableError("\(type(of: error))")` or similar.

 Distributed actors may also witness protocol requirements (discussed in more detail below), however their method declarations must then also conform to the `SerializationRequirement`: